geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Personal Connection to Amy Krouse Rosenthal
   - Interaction with Amy Krouse Rosenthal in the context of Booklist magazine.
   - Mention of Amy's column in Might magazine and a shared snippet.
-  - Evolution of the author's relationship with Amy.
+  - Evolution of John's relationship with Amy.
 - Origin and Evolution of "Auld Lang Syne"
   - Uncertainty about the origin of "Auld Lang Syne."
   - Introduction of the song's first verse and its variations over centuries.